emma-wilson/syrf_userguide/systematic-search.md

 # Uploading a Systematic Search

-## Deduplicating your systematic search
+## Deduplicating your Systematic Search
 If you have searched for studies using multiple databases there will be duplicate studies in your systematic search.
 Currently SyRF does not support deduplication of studies, and this must be performed before your studies are uploaded to SyRF.
-You can deduplicate your studies automatically using the [CAMARADES deduplication tool](https://camarades.shinyapps.io/RDedup/).
+You can deduplicate your studies automatically using the [ASySD deduplication tool](https://camarades.shinyapps.io/RDedup/).

-## Uploading files
+## Uploading Files
 A Project Administrator can upload a systematic search to your project by Selecting Systematic Searches from Project Settings and clicking "Upload New Systematic Search".

 You can upload your systematic searches as an: